kjaisingh/ML-for-High-Schoolers/README.md

 5. The Philosophy: AI has its supporters and its opposers.
 The philosphy behind it, however, is intriguing.
 My favourite books that explore this area, and are suitable for High School students, include 'How to Create a Mind' by Ray Kurzweil and 'Life 3.0' by Max Tegmark (http://s3.amazonaws.com/arena-attachments/1446178/cffa5ebc74cee2b1edf58fa9a5bbcb1c.pdf?1511265314) - do try and read these.

-6. Contributing: If you're the kind of person who likes t0 learn from others experience, check out the Artificial Intelligence & Deep Learning Facebook group.
+6. Contributing: If you're the kind of person who likes to learn from others experience, check out the Artificial Intelligence & Deep Learning Facebook group.
 Alternatively, if you prefer conversations, check out Reddit's thread on AI at https://www.reddit.com/r/artificial/.

 ## Conclusion